 It’s important to be able to recognise when your stress or anxiety is becoming too much for you to manage on your own.
-Sometimes it may be enough to sit down with a trusted friend or family member and talk through your feelings, but other times it may not be.
+Sometimes it may be enough to talk through your feelings with a trusted friend or family member, and talk through your feelings, but other times it may not be.

 If you find that you are struggling to cope, then you should book an appointment with your GP, who can talk you through the options available to you.
 For stress related to your work, it’s also worth sitting down with your employer and letting them know how you’re feeling, as they may be able to help you.